5l1v3r1/Sonarr-wiki/Monitoring Series and Episodes.md

 ## Series ##

-If a series is monitored episodes in that series can be grabbed, depending on their monitored state, if it is not monitored then no episodes in that series will be grabbed.
+If a series is monitored then the episodes in that series can be grabbed, depending on their monitored state.
+If a season is not monitored then no episodes in that series will be grabbed.

-Series' can be be set as monitored from the following locations:
+Series' can be be set as monitored from the following locations in NzbDrone:

 - Series Details
-	- Use the bookmark icon to the left of the the title
+	- Use the bookmark icon to the left of the the title.
 - Series Editor
-	- Select one or more series and use the drop down before pressing save
+	- Select one or more series and use the drop down before pressing save.
 - Season Pass
-	- Use the bookmark icon to the left of the title
+	- Use the bookmark icon to the left of the title.

 ## Season ##

 Unmonitoring a season will unmonitor the episodes in that season, both current and future.
-If a season is unmonitored episodes with in that season can still be marked as monitored as they are not blocked in the same way as when a series is unmonitored.
+If a season is unmonitored then the episodes within that season can still be marked as monitored.
+These episode will not be blocked in the same way as when a series is unmonitored.

-A season's monitored state can be toggled from the following locations:
+A season's monitored state can be toggled from the following locations within NzbDrone:

 - Series Details
 	- Use the bookmark icon to the left of the season header